 Related: Queen of Crime: Margery Allingham's Mystery Novels Still Hook Us Today

 Ronald Knox wrote the rulebook on whodunits—literally.
 His “Ten Commandments” on mystery fiction set out various stipulations for writers to craft “fair play” whodunits, in which the reader is given a shot at cracking the case on their own.
 Still Dead features the recurring character Miles Bredon, an investigator for an insurance company who must travel to Scotland to sort out a sorry state of affairs.
 A man has been found dead on the side of the road not long after being acquitted of criminal charges.
 Who’s still holding a grudge, and why?

 Murder on the Orient Express

-This might be an obvious pick for those of you that are obsessed with British mysteries; but for readers who haven’t yet picked up this classic whodunit, let this be the final nudge you need to delve into Murder on the Orient Express.
+This might be an obvious pick for those of you that are obsessed with British mysteries; but for readers who haven’t yet picked up this classic whodunit by Agatha Christie, let this be the final nudge you need to delve into Murder on the Orient Express.
 Belgian detective Hercule Poirot is traveling from Istanbul to London via railway when he receives word that an American passenger has been murdered.
 As the train hasn’t made any stops yet, the killer is still onboard—and it’s up to Poirot to put the clues together and determine the perpetrator’s identity.

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for Murder & Mayhem to continue publishing the mystery stories you love.